5

 2

 • +1 for mentioning teething.
 2 months is young for teething but my baby had some teething pains at that age.
 I was told by her ped that even if the teeth aren't near the surface, they are constantly growing, and can cause aches even when they're that little.
 In which case, cold teething toys may not help, but a lil bit of pain medication or teething gel might.
-Jul 3, 2011 at 20:15
+Commented Jul 3, 2011 at 20:15

 • Thanks for great background info on teething - I couldn't have phrased it so well.
-Jul 4, 2011 at 6:13
+Commented Jul 4, 2011 at 6:13

 0